rennison-kangethe/wireframing/README.md

 8. **Focuses on Functionality and User Experience:**

 - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+## Key Elements in a Wireframe

+1. **Layout Structure:** Defines the arrangement of elements on the page.

+**Contribution to the design:**

+- Establishes visual hierarchy: what the user sees first, what is secondary.
+- Ensures consistency across screens/pages (so users don’t feel lost when moving around).
+- Enables responsive behaviour: you can plan how things shift on mobile vs desktop.

+2. **Navigation:** Shows how users will move through the site or application.

+**Contribution to the design:**

+- Helps users understand where they are, and how to get to where they want to go.
+- Reduces friction and confusion in the user journey.
+- Encourages exploration and conversion (users can find listings, view details, book).

+3. **Content Placement:** Indicates where text, images, and other content will be positioned.

+**Contribution to the design:**

+- Ensures important content (price, rating, booking button) is placed where users look first.
+- Helps developers and designers understand space allocation before styling begins.
+- Improves readability and scanning: users often skim, so placement matters.

+4. **Functionality:** Outlines key functionalities and interactions.

+**Contribution to the design:**

+- Ensures that wireframes don’t just look like layouts but support what the system does.
+- Helps identify which components need to be built, what states they may have (hover, disabled, active).
+- Bridges design and development by linking UI to system behaviour.